Option 1: Run key processing tasks on a faster disk (SSD)

 If NXPowerLite is installed on a system where the data to reduce is not stored locally, please be aware that there will an increase in network traffic.
 Before processing a file, NXPowerLite copies each file to the machine on which it is installed.
 After processing, it will overwrite the original.
 This increases the network traffic and means the performance of the software may be limited by the available network bandwidth.

-In our testing with v7.1.4 on a typical dataset, NXPowerLite will compress around 1TB of data in a 24hr period. (v6.x.x processed around 240GB in a 24hr period).
+In our testing with v8.0.12 on a typical dataset, NXPowerLite will compress around 1TB of new data in a 24hr period.
+Any data that has previously been seen by NXPowerLite will be skipped making subsequent runs through data only consider 'new' files making it much faster.
 The testing was performed using a machine with the following specifications: